jalopezW/Apex-Casino/README.md

 - Poker winner does confirm that winning hand has at least one player card, and all ties are given to the player instead of being based on highest card in hand
 - Looks terrible on mobile
+- If there are graphical issues i.e. items clipping, please zoom out to get the full experience

 ### Like this project?
 Buy us a coffee.